benjaehyun/benjaehyun/README.md

 🚀 **What I'm Working On**

-- 🔭 Currently, I'm working on "lowKEY", a dating app based on your spotify profile.
+- 🔭 Currently, I'm working on "lowKEY", a dating app based on your spotify profile and Brewista, a comprehensive digital companion for coffee brewing.
 - 🌐 You can check out my latest projects right here on GitHub.

 💡 **I'm Open to Collaboration**